-1. Windows 7, Windows Vista, Windows Server 2008, Windows Server 2012 or Windows Server 2016 only: Install the operating system's telnet client on the computer by following the steps appropriate to the operating system.
+1. Windows 7, Windows 10, Windows Server 2012, Windows Server 2016 or Windows server 2019 only: Install the operating system's telnet client on the computer by following the steps appropriate to the operating system.

-Windows 7 or Windows Vista:
+Windows 7 or Windows 10:

-- a.
-In the Control Panel, click Programs, and then click Programs and Features. - b.
-Under Tasks, click Turn Windows features on or off. - c.
+a.
+In the Control Panel, click Programs, and then click Programs and Features.

+b.
+Under Tasks, click Turn Windows features on or off.

+c.
 In the Windows Features dialog box, select the Telnet Client check box, and then click OK.

-Windows Server 2008, Windows Server 2012 or Windows Server 2016:
+Windows Server 2012, or Windows Server 2016 or Windows Server 2019:

-- a.
-In the Server Manager, under Features Summary, click Add Features. - b.
-In the Add Features Wizard, select the Telnet Client check box, click Next, and then click Install. - 2.
-Internet Explorer only: Enable Internet Explorer to use the telnet protocol. - a.
-Back up the Windows registry. - b.
+a.
+In the Server Manager, under Dashboard, click Add roles and features.

+b.
+In the Add Roles and Features Wizard, select the Telnet Client check box, click Next, and then click Install.

+2. Internet Explorer only: Enable Internet Explorer to use the telnet protocol.

+b.
 Use the Windows registry editor to add the [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft \Internet Explorer\MAIN\FeatureControl\FEATURE_DISABLE_TELNET_PROTOCOL] key with the following values: